lemon3/birthdaypicker/README.md

 myBirthdayPicker.init();

 // getDate returns the current selected date with the language default date-formatting!
-// you can change the format, by calling the method with a specific data-format value.
+// you can change the format, by calling the method with a specific date-format value.
 // e.g.: 'yyyy-m-d'
 // if date is 2.
 Sep.
 1994
 // return values are: